 Defending Citizens and Their Property From Government Overreach

-At Rigney Law in Indianapolis, we know how quickly the government can move to seize someone’s money and property and how shocked people are when they suddenly find their car, bank account or cash, and other possessions in the hands of law enforcement, perhaps never to be returned.
+At Rigney Law LLC in Indianapolis, we know how quickly the government can move to seize someone’s money and property and how shocked people are when they suddenly find their car, bank account or cash, and other possessions in the hands of law enforcement, perhaps never to be returned.

-Rigney Law Founding Partner A. Kassi Rigney represented the State of Indiana in these cases for over 2-1/2 years and understands the challenges citizens face when trying to fight civil forfeiture proceedings.
+Rigney Law LLC Founding Partner A. Kassi Rigney represented the State of Indiana in these cases for over 2-1/2 years and understands the challenges citizens face when trying to fight civil forfeiture proceedings.
 She now uses her experience and insights to help people in Indianapolis and across the country defend their constitutional rights and either prevent police from seizing assets or secure their safe return to their rightful owners.

 Increase the Odds of Getting Your Property Back